Download PDF

 with malicious JavaScript code to collect sensitive user

-information. (for example, Name, address, email, credit card
+information.
+(For example, Name, address, email, credit card

 number, CVV, expiration date) from payment forms that are